itthinx/affiliates/readme.txt

 Social Sharing Platforms ... make it even easier for affiliates to share their links

-- [Affiliates AddThis](https://www.itthinx.com/plugins/affiliates-addthis) : This integration with [AddThis](https://www.addthis.com) converts URLs to share into affiliate links automatically for affiliates who are logged in.
 - [Affiliates AddToAny](https://www.itthinx.com/plugins/affiliates-addtoany) : This integration with [AddToAny](https://www.addtoany.com) converts URLs to share into affiliate links automatically for affiliates who are logged in.

 Advertising